Our fuel poverty work in Wales

 Convene and provide platforms for experts and policymakers to come together

 To discuss issues around fuel poverty and energy affordability.
-This includes events like conferences and our Wales Fuel Poverty Forums.
+This includes events like conferences and our Wales Fuel Poverty Conference and regional Forums.

 -